dhsearl/redux-feedback-loop-master/README.md

 ## Installation

-You can view the deployed version on Heroku  [REACT GALLERY](https://feedback-searl.herokuapp.com/) or
+You can view the deployed version on Heroku  [Feedback Loop](https://feedback-searl.herokuapp.com/) or

 1. run `git clone http://...` to fork and clone from this repository
 2. run `npm install` to install dependencies like Uppy and Material-ui - these are listed in the package.json file